prateekpandey1234/AndroidLearnings/README.md

 Notifications

+1. for push notifications , both android and IOS have their own device built in TCP , TLS(transport layer security) encryption which helps app's not having their own TCP connection     with third party PN providers like FCM and APNs

    Why Device Tokens Change:

       Security Enhancement - Tokens are rotated periodically to prevent unauthorized access and maintain security integrity